(561) 455-4455 Free Case Review

 • Buyout disputes or valuation disagreements

-Oppression claims: Florida courts allow minority shareholders to sue for oppression when majority shareholders act unfairly, excluding them from profits or control unfairly.
+Oppression claims: Florida courts allow minority shareholders to sue for oppression when majority shareholders act unfairly, excluding them from profits or control.

 Partnership disputes require understanding the operating agreement, bylaws, and fiduciary duties owed between partners.
 We analyze your agreement to determine what rights you have and whether the other party breached their fiduciary duty.